astroandes/SatelliteShapeLG/paper/referee.md

 >radii by R200 of the host would be done?
 Could this take out the halo
 >mass dependence?

-Rescaling/normalizing all satellite radii ny R200 produces the same results after normalizing by the randomized distribution.
+Rescaling/normalizing all satellite radii by R200 produces the same results after normalizing by the randomized distribution.
 Scaling positions by R200 keeps the asphericity of a halo unchanged.
 The main motivation to renormalize each satellite distribution by its own randomized distribution is precisely to factor out the effect of the physical size.

-To explain this point again in a different way, the normalized results are sensitive only to the degree of asphericity and not to the physical units.
+To put it in a different way, the normalized results are sensitive only to the degree of asphericity and not to the physical units.
-This is more evident now in Figure 1 and Figure 2.
+This is more evident now in Figure 2 and Figure 3.
-Figure 1 shows the aesphericity in physical quantities, there is visible a big difference between the MW and M31 results.
+Figure 3 shows the aesphericity in physical quantities, there is visible a big difference between the MW and M31 results.
-Figure 2 shows the same in normalized quantities, there the differences are more subtle to spot due to the rescaling.
+Figure 3 shows the same in normalized quantities, there the differences are more subtle to spot due to the rescaling.

 > * section 4.4 and 5, end of third paragraph: